WilliamRADFunk/vedic/README.md

 The purpose of his project will be to create a two-part Integrated Development Environment entirely in virtual reality (ie. Oculus Rift).
 Where an IDE like Sublime Text or Eclipse does in 2D space, VEDIC will do in 3D space. <br/><br/>

 Part One: A data-structure analytical tool for databases; primarily MySQL for the initial prototype.
-This will be able to virtually model an MySQL database (local or remote).
+This will be able to virtually model a MySQL database (local or remote).
 This program will perform the complete CRUD spectrum (Create, Read, Update, and Delete), as well as perform various analysis of the database itself.
-It's modular design will allow for additional analytics to be added over time.<br/><br/>
+Its modular design will allow for additional analytics to be added over time.<br/><br/>

 Part Two (not for initial prototype): Import a C# project package of files, create virtual elements representing the various classes and their components, and illustrate the relationships between those files (import statements, instantiations of objects, etc.).<br/><br/>